paciorek/future-kubernetes/README.md

 These instructions rely on two Github repositories under the hood:

-  - A [Docker container](https://github.com/paciorek/future-kubernetes-docker) that (slightly) extends the `rocker/rstudio` Docker container to add the future package.
+  - A [Docker container](https://github.com/paciorek/future-kubernetes-docker) that (slightly) extends the `rocker/rstudio` Docker container to add the `future` package.
-  - A [Helm chart](https://github.com/paciorek/future-helm-chart) based in large part on the [Dask helm chart](https://github.com/dask/helm-chart) that installs the Kubernetes pods, one pod running RStudio and acting as the master R process and (by default) four pods, each running one R worker process.
+  - A [Helm chart](https://github.com/paciorek/future-helm-chart) based in large part on the [Dask helm chart](https://github.com/dask/helm-chart) that installs the Kubernetes pods, one pod running RStudio and acting as the main R process and (by default) four pods, each running one R worker process.

+Eventually, I may add additional material to this repository, but for now the repository only contains these instructions.

 ## Setting up and using your Kubernetes cluster